The Night Before (2015 film): Plot

-In December 2001, Ethan Miller loses his parents in a car accident.
-His best friends Isaac Greenberg and Chris Roberts resolve to spend every Christmas Eve with him so that he will not be alone.
-The three learn about the exclusive Nutcracker Ball party within New York City but are unable to find it.
+In December 2001, Ethan loses his parents in a car accident.
+His best friends Isaac and Chris resolve to spend every Christmas Eve with him so that he will not be alone.

-The trio continue their collective holiday tradition every year until 2015, when they finally decide to end it.
-Chris has become a famous football player while Isaac is married with a baby on the way.
+The trio continue their holiday tradition every year until 2015, when they finally decide to end it, as Chris has become a famous football player while Isaac is married with a baby on the way.
 Both worry that Ethan, a struggling musician working dead-end jobs, is not ready for the tradition to end.

-At work, Ethan steals tickets to the Nutcracker Ball.
-Before embarking on their last Christmas Eve together, the friends meet at Isaac's house, where his pregnant wife Betsy gives him various recreational drugs, including magic mushrooms and cocaine.
+At work, Ethan finds and steals tickets to the exclusive Nutcracker Ball party within New York City.
+Before embarking on their last Christmas Eve together, Isaac's pregnant wife Betsy gives him recreational drugs, including magic mushrooms and cocaine.

-The friends stop first at the Rockefeller Center Christmas Tree, where Ethan reveals tickets to the ball.
 To please his teammates, Chris purchases marijuana from their former high school dealer Mr. Green.

-At a karaoke bar, the friends run into Diana, who recently broke up with Ethan due to his failure to commit, and her friend Sarah, both of whom are also attending the Nutcracker Ball.
-Isaac, affected by the drugs he took, records a video phone message confessing that he is terrified of having a child.
+At the karaoke bar, the trio runs into Diana, who broke up with Ethan three months ago due to his failure to commit and refusal to meet her parents, and her friend Sarah, both of whom are also attending the Nutcracker Ball.
+Isaac, affected by the drugs, records a video message confessing that he is terrified of having a child.
 Chris hooks up with a supposed fan who steals his marijuana.

-The friends contact Mr. Green again, who meets them at Chris' mother's, where they have dinner.
-She encourages Ethan to make up with Diana, and Isaac realizes he has accidentally switched phones with Sarah when he begins to receive sexts.
-While they search for Isaac's phone, the thief steals Chris' marijuana again.

-The friends split up, as Chris wants his marijuana back, Isaac wants his phone, and Ethan wants to go to the party.
-Chris fails to recover the marijuana but through the thief learns the true value of his friends.
-Isaac, hallucinating from a mixture of drugs, meets his wife and her family and vomits on the church floor during Midnight Mass.
-Ethan is beaten by two drunk pub crawling men dressed as Santa Claus after defending the spirit of Christmas.
+The friends contact Mr. Green for more marijuana.
+Isaac realizes he accidentally switched phones with Sarah when he begins to receive sexts.
+The thief steals Chris' marijuana again, and the friends split up, as Chris wants his marijuana back and Isaac wants his phone, leaving an upset Ethan behind.
+Chris fails to recover the marijuana; Isaac, hallucinating from drugs, runs into Betsy and her family at church and vomits on the church floor during Midnight Mass.
+Ethan is beaten by two drunk pub crawling men dressed as Santa Claus after a confrontation.